pkra/peterkrautzberger.org/future-mathml2.md

 As opposed to native browser support for MathML, both of these are extremely feasible.

 For the first, modern browsers (IE9+) are actually good enough; you can write converters from MathML to HTML or SVG markup so that the result is stable, i.e., provides the same layout on all browsers (comparable to TeX quality but naturally integrated into the page context).
-To be clear, this is not (just) about client-side rendering like MathJax (in fact, you'll have to wait for our next release to see such an implementation in MathJax).
+To be clear, this is not (just) about client-side rendering like MathJax (in fact, does not provide this yet).

 The only problem is that the necessary markup itself is messy, making it hard to generate -- just look at the spans-spans-spans that MathJax currently generates.
 However, I think this situation is not unlike how grids using Bootstrap or Foundation are overly complicated compared to examples using css-grid layout.
 Or how doing flexbox-like layout is horribly complicated without flexbox.